PG&E prepares to file for Chapter 11 bankruptcy

-(Reuters) - PG&E Corp (PCG.N) said on Monday it is preparing to file for Chapter 11 bankruptcy for all of its businesses, as the company faces pressure from potentially crushing liabilities linked to catastrophic wildfires.
+Jan 14 (Reuters) - PG&E Corp said on Monday it is preparing to file for Chapter 11 bankruptcy for all of its businesses, as the company faces pressure from potentially crushing liabilities linked to catastrophic wildfires.

 The company shares tumbled 55 percent in early trading.